YaelDillies/LeanAPAP/docs/index.md

   instead of "`x` is an element of the set `X`".
 Conveniently, we can write `f : X → Y` to mean "`f` has type `X → Y`", in other words "`f` is a function from `X` to `Y`".
 * Secondly, type theorists do not use the mapsto symbol (`↦`), but instead use lambda-notation.
-  This means that we can define the square function on the integers via `λ x, x^2`, which translates to `x ↦ x^2` in set-theoretic notation.
-For more information about `λ`, see the Wikipedia page on [lambda calculus](https://en.wikipedia.org/wiki/Lambda_calculus).
+  This means that we can define the square function on the integers via `fun x, x^2`, which translates to `x ↦ x^2` in set-theoretic notation.
+For more information about `fun`, see the Wikipedia page on [lambda calculus](https://en.wikipedia.org/wiki/Lambda_calculus).

 For a more extensive discussion of type theory, see the dedicated